-There is no doubt that the national lockdowns increased tensions in already fragile relationships, notes Helen Shaw, family lawyer at Tallents Solicitors, and that the lockdowns forced people to delay.
+There is no doubt that the national lockdowns increased tensions in already fragile relationships, notes Andy Stout, family lawyer at Tallents Solicitors, and that the lockdowns forced people to delay.

 Separating and divorcing during lockdown